mwaldleben/nix-config/README.md

 3. Place the `hardware-configuration.nix` file from this setup into the `hosts/mycomputer` folder to configure a new host.
 4. Make new secrets file with login password.
-5. Customize user-specific configurations in the folder `home\moritz` and adjust the user name accordingly.
+5. Customize user-specific configurations in the folder `home/moritz` and adjust the user name accordingly.

 ## Programs I Use